 Apophenia – the experience of seeing meaningful patterns or connections in random or meaningless data

-In my defence, she had a strange name, a wart on her chin, and on this particular summer’s afternoon she’d left her kitchen window wide open.
+In my defense, she had a strange name, a wart on her chin, and on this particular summer’s afternoon she’d left her kitchen window wide open.

 I was not, as I was unfairly accused of at the time, rifling through her underwear drawer for a cheap thrill–but was in fact looking for the evidence that would prove she was an enemy agent.

-Fortunately, the officious police officer who caught me on the premises finally saw reason when my parents were able to explain the situation to him–although personally I wouldn’t have described my investigative work as “obsessive behaviour.”
+Fortunately, the officious police officer who caught me on the premises finally saw reason when my parents were able to explain the situation to him–although personally, I wouldn’t have described my investigative work as “obsessive behavior.”

-In the end I was let off with a stern warning, and I never bothered our Polish neighbour again, but to this day part of me is still convinced that she wasn’t as innocent as she’d led everyone to believe.
+In the end, I was let off with a stern warning, and I never bothered our Polish neighbor again, but to this day part of me is still convinced that she wasn’t as innocent as she’d led everyone to believe.

 Despite this setback, I stayed committed to the cause–joining the scouts to learn tracking, camping, woodcraft, and fishing, and choosing my school subjects on the basis of what would help me get into George Washington University.

 I did a combined degree in computing and world affairs, certain that this would make me a prime candidate for selection by the Secret Service recruiters widely believed to be active on campus.